Toy maker Hornby warns on profit as Olympics sales disappoint

-Sept 25 (Reuters) - British toy maker Hornby Plc warned results for the year would fall short of its expectations as depressed consumer spending and disappointing sales of 2012 London Olympics merchandise prompted retailers to buy cautiously.
+(Reuters) - British toy maker Hornby Plc (HRN.L) warned results for the year would fall short of its expectations as depressed consumer spending and disappointing sales of 2012 London Olympics merchandise prompted retailers to buy cautiously.

 The company, known for its model railways, also said a disruption in shipments from a major Chinese supplier would also hurt its results.